apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

           = ∇L(Φ(θ,b)) * z
 ```

+This is good.
+This is what we wanted to see.
+MeZO wouldn't work if this wasn't true.

 Now `proj_grad = ∇L(Φ(θ,b)) * z` is a function of the random variable `b` (the batch).
 To get the variance, how much does the projected gradient vary as `b` varies?

 Well, `z` is a gaussian random variable, so apply the law of total variance: